If you run a small workshop, Etsy shop, or local customization studio, you’ve probably asked yourself a few times:

 Safety Notes You Should Never Ignore

 As soon as you step into metal and mixed-material work, safety becomes even more important.
+These are not “optional tips.”
+They are basic rules for running a shop responsibly.

-- Always use proper ventilation and air assist when cutting acrylic, MDF or rubber ( air-assist guide here ).
+- Always use proper ventilation and air assist when cutting acrylic, MDF or rubber (air-assist guide here).

-- For industrial-style handheld fiber cutting and welding, follow the safety settings shown in the technical guides on gwklaser.com .
+- For industrial-style handheld fiber cutting and welding, follow the safety settings shown in the technical guides on gwklaser.com.

 Recommended Next Reads